Container Orchestration

 1. To apply secrets by command, save the content as external-user-mgmt-secrets.yaml and use the following command (adding a path to the secrets file if necessary):

-minikube kubectl -- apply -f external-user-mgmt-secrets.yaml
+kubectl apply -f external-user-mgmt-secrets.yaml

 2. To apply secrets via your own values.yaml, add the content at extraResources.
 Proper yaml formatting is necessary.